Pupmos/ansible-cosmos-seed/README.md

 # Pupmos/ansible-cosmos-seed

-An Ansible playbook for setting up a new Cosmos seed node.
+An Ansible playbook for Cosmos seed nodes.

 ## Prerequisites